If you are considering filing personal bankruptcy, you may have many questions, including:

 - How does one type of bankruptcy differ from another?

 This is when you need the services of a skilled bankruptcy lawyer.
-Andersen, Ellis & Shephard has Board Certified Specialists in Consumer Bankruptcy Law by the American Board of Certification on staff.
+USADebt has board-certified specialists in consumer bankruptcy law by the American Board of Certification on staff.

 Bankruptcy is a federal court procedure that helps individuals and businesses repay their debts under the protection of the bankruptcy court (Chapter 13 Bankruptcy) or wipe them out altogether (Chapter 7 Bankruptcy).
 When you file for bankruptcy, an automatic stay goes into effect that prohibits your creditors from taking action to collect the debt without the approval of the court.

 The protection is immediate and automatic.
 That is, creditor collection action must stop immediately.
-Lawsuits, garnishments, repossessions, foreclosures must stop.
+Lawsuits, garnishments, repossessions and foreclosures must stop.
 Harassment must also stop.
 Any action to collect on debts is stayed by court order.

 The kind of relief you get depends on the plan you select.
 Chapter 7 cancels most debts and is for people that do not make enough money to pay on their debts.
 Under chapter 7 you can usually keep your home and car if you can afford to maintain the payments.
 Under chapter 13, a payment plan is proposed to reduce the burden of the debts by combining them all into a single affordable payment.
 The payment amount depends on a number of factors including how much money you make and what assets or property you want to keep.